pixie-io/blog.px.dev/content/blog/open-source-release/index.md

 ### Acknowledgements

 We would like to thank all of our users for their feedback and help in building Pixie.
 Big thanks to our advisors, Kelsey Hightower and Jaana Dogan, as well as the entire Pixie team.
-Thanks to New Relic for supporting our open-source vision for Pixie.
+Thanks to New Relic for supporting our open source vision for Pixie.
 Finally, thank you to Brendan Gregg for his trailblazing work with eBPF.